-History 102 surveys world civilization from about 500 AD to 1815 (Napoleon's defeat).
-Topics include the fall of Rome, the rise of Christianity and Islam, medieval institutions, the Renaissance, the rise of science, the age of exploration, and the development of the nation-state.
+This course surveys the history of Europe since the Enlightenment.
+Topics include the Industrial Revolution, modern ideologies, imperialism, the origins and impact of the World Wars, the rise of new nations, the Cold War, and the emergence of new global identities, relationships, conflicts, and crises.
 There is obviously a great deal of information in this course.
 We will focus on "big picture" issues rather than small details.
-Do I care if you know the year Muhammed died?
+Do I care if you know the year Napoleon died?
 Not at all.
-I care that you understand what his death meant for Islam and the world.
-Likewise, I would prefer you understood the effects and reasons for feudalism in the west or centralized government in China than specific dates of regimes.
+I care that you understand what his death meant for the world.
+Likewise, I would prefer you understood the effects and reasons for World War I or the causes of the growth of militant Islam than specific dates of regimes.
 My goal is for you to have a better understanding of the various cultures in our world and why they have developed the way they did, why they value attributes different from those in the United States.
 Above all, I do not use this course to tell you what to believe or what is "correct" when it comes to the development of nations and cultures.
 My job is to challenge you to think about issues that are common to people and communities throughout the world.

-This course may be used as social science or humanities credit, not both, at Bellevue College.
+This course may be used as social science or humanities credit, not both, at BC.